ccp84/dinogames_react/README.md

 ![notification_system](/Documentation/notification_system.png)

 ## Future Features
 * I started developing this project in Material UI but ran into issues each time I tried to deploy to Heroku.
-Having not previously had problems with the walkthrough using React Bootstrap I proceeded with Bootstrap instead.
+Having not previously had problems following examples using React Bootstrap I proceeded with Bootstrap instead.
 Ideally I would rebuild with MUI given more time to troubleshoot and look to deploy to somewhere like AWS Amplify instead.
 * Social events - I had intended to add an extra feature for social events in the library where members could vote for which games they would like to see available for social nights.
 This feature has been moved to won't have, in production it would be added to the next release.
 * Requests - I would have liked to add an area for game requests to be added to the library so that when a search is made and the game a member is looking for wasn't found there was an option to add it to the list of requests for new games.
 THe thumbs up component could have been reused for this so that other members could upvote the games they also wanted to see added making sure the most popular games were added first.